🎉Grand Opening: June 2026

 When Professional Dental Assessment May Be Needed

-- Visible damage to the tooth, such as a chip, crack line, or missing piece
+• Visible damage to the tooth, such as a chip or a line that you can feel with your tongue

 What to Do Immediately After Cracking a Tooth